capy-language/capy/README.md

 this is easier said than done. `printf` in particular cannot be run at compile-time.
 Especially as support for linked libaries increases, it'll be harder to keep this promise.

-If you find any bugs in the compiler, please please be sure to [make an issue](https://github.com/capy-language/capy/issues) about it and it'll be responded to as soon as possible.
+If you find any bugs in the compiler, please be sure to [make an issue](https://github.com/capy-language/capy/issues) about it and it'll be addressed as soon as possible.

 ## Shout Outs